 With fewer distractions taking up your brain space, you’ll have a clearer mind, leaving you able to concentrate on enjoying your wellness activities in peace.

 4) Allow for downtime

 An integral part of prioritising your wellbeing is also allowing yourself the time to do nothing.
 This can seem like an alien concept for many who instantly feel wracked with guilt when there isn’t something to do, but overcoming this initial feeling is well worth it.

-Whether you choose to spend this time reading a book, writing a journal, taking a relaxing soak in the bath or quietly reflecting on your whole experience, the simple act of doing nothing and being mindful is a powerful antidote to a busy lifestyle.
+Whether you choose to spend this time reading a book, writing a journal, taking a relaxing soak in the bath after taking one of your cbd capsules, or quietly reflecting on your whole experience, the simple act of doing nothing and being mindful is a powerful antidote to a busy lifestyle.

 This principle isn’t just isolated to your wellness retreat days either.
 With figures suggesting that one in four workers in the UK experience intense stress at work, applying some mindfulness and reflection time into your everyday life could help to combat feelings of stress, exhaustion and anxiety.